DUNE/g4lbne/README.txt

 Each time you run eventRateComparison.C, a set of image and text files will be written out to a folder called eventRateComparisons in your working directory.

+Oct 28 2013

+ a.
+Fix a bug in setting the spacing of the alignment ring: if the target is shorter than nominal, one should re-adjust the specing between these rings such that all 5 of them fit in the Helium containment vessel.
+But unveiled by Laura, Oct.
+26

+ b.
+PLace a protection against anomalously small stept size (less then the Borh radius) in SteppinAction.
+Geant4 v4.9.6.p02 allows such step size, and goes into an infinite loop is some case (bug unveiled by John LoSecco, ~Oct 20 2013)  This is patch, not a clean resolution.
+It occurs only for neutron,  and very rarely for Kaon0L.
+I suspect the cross-section for such neutron goes too large, triggering a reduction of the step length.
+Howeve,r a 2nd look into the geometr of the Horn1 Inner/outer transition is needed, as it happens always there.